 - Use coping techniques when confronted with events that cause them to crave

 - Deal with any other issues that may contribute to their addiction

 In this approach, patients identify harmful and destructive thought patterns that can trigger substance use.
-After which, the therapist tries to develop strategies to challenge their thoughts and turn them into something constructive.
+Afterward, the therapist tries to develop strategies to challenge their thoughts and turn them into something constructive.

 Various meta-analyses and reviews found that CBT produces positive treatment effects across various substance use disorders.
-In fact, about 79% of individuals treated with CBT showed rates of substance use reduction.
+About 79% of individuals treated with CBT showed rates of substance use reduction.